 Digest.
-As in [8], the function $g = g{H,V}$ plays a key role in several places in our strategy.
+As in [9], the function $g = g{H,V}$ plays a key role in several places in our strategy.
 Not only that testing whether h describes a linear space is reduced to testing the linearity of g, but rather g allows to self-correct h, which is something that seems infeasible with h itself.
 Specifically, if g is close to a linear function g', then we can recover the value of g' at any desired point by querying g at two random (but related) points, which in turn yields the value of h' that describes a linear subspace that is close to $h^{-1}(1)$.
-The self-correction of g plays a pivotal role both in the tester for axis-parallel linear subspace.
-The latter issue was not discussed in the foregoing outlines, and the interested reader is refers to Section 4.2 (which starts with an overview).
+The self-correction of g plays a pivotal role both in the tester for axis-parallel linear subspaces and in the efficiency improvement for both this tester and the tester for general linear subspace.